gnboorse/centipede/README.md

-# Centipede - CSP solver for Golang
+# Centipede - Constraint Satisfaction Problem Solver for Go

 Centipede is a Constraint Satisfaction Problem solver written in Golang.
 [Learn more about CSPs](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem).